About our Anti-DDoS

 Overview of product packages

-GLAD (Global Low-Latency anti-DDoS protection) is a collection of in-house tools that we offer at i3D.net, that can prevent, detect, and thwart a strike.
-It's important to understand what is meant by a "strike" and what strikes can do to disrupt services, and how our GLAD product can deter such attacks.
-For more information about how attacks work and how they can impact services, see
+GLAD (Global Low-Latency anti-DDoS protection) is a collection of in-house tools that we offer at i3D.net that can prevent, detect, and thwart a strike.
+It's important to understand what a "strike" is, what strikes can do to disrupt services, and how our GLAD product can deter such attacks.
+For more information about how attacks work and how they can impact services, see the DDoS attack types overview.

 Below is an explanation of our i3D.net's GLAD's tooling and how each functionality can help to thwart DDoS attacks.